m1yon/use-howler-frequency-data/README.md

 ## 🔊 Demo

 A sample project can be found inside the repo under `/example`.
-It's a simple audio visualizer utilizing howler-frequency-data in combination with the canvas API.
+It's a simple audio visualizer utilizing use-howler-frequency-data in combination with the canvas API.

 ## 🦸‍♂️ Maintainers